-When using reasonable force in response to risks presented by incidents involving children including any with SEN or disabilities, or with medical conditions, staff should consider the risks carefully.
+When using reasonable force in response to risks presented by incidents involving children, including any with SEND, or with medical conditions, staff should consider the risks carefully.

-Our school will by planning positive and proactive behaviour support, for instance through drawing up individual behaviour plans for more vulnerable children, and agreeing them with parents and carers, will reduce the occurrence of challenging behaviour and the need to use reasonable force.
+Our school uses positive and proactive behaviour support, for instance through drawing up individual behaviour plans for more vulnerable children, and agreeing them with parents and carers, to reduce the occurrence of challenging behaviour and the need to use reasonable force.

-11. Keeping Children Safe in Education (2018) Specific Safeguarding Issues:
+13. Keeping Children Safe in Education, 2019 - Specific Safeguarding Issues

-All staff in Woodlands have an awareness of safeguarding issues through regular training and briefings, some of which are listed below.
-We enable our staff to be aware that these behaviours put children in danger.
-All staff are aware of the Designated Safeguarding Lead, who is the expert within our School and is there to support staff, volunteers and Governance body further.
+All staff in our school have an awareness of safeguarding issues, through regular training and briefings.
+We ensure our staff are aware that behaviours linked to these issues can put children in danger.
+All staff are aware that the Designated Safeguarding Lead, the expert within our school, is there to support staff, volunteers and the Governing Body, with a range of safeguarding issues, some of which are listed below:

 - Abuse

-- Bullying, including cyberbullying
+- Bullying including cyberbullying

 - Children and the courts

 - Children with family members in prison

 - Children missing education

 - Child missing from home or care

 - Child sexual exploitation (CSE)

+- Child Criminal Exploitation

 - Domestic abuse

 - Drugs

 - Fabricated or induced illness

 - Faith abuse

 - Female genital mutilation (FGM)

-- Forced marriage
+- forced marriage

 - Gangs and youth violence

 - Gender-based violence/violence against women and girls (VAWG)

 - Homelessness

 - Mental health

 - Missing children and adults strategy

 - Online safety

 - Peer on peer abuse

 - Private fostering

 - Preventing radicalisation

-- Sexual violence and sexual harassment
+- Sexual violence and sexual harrassment

 - Sexting

-- Trafficking